 Chimney breasts and fireplaces

 Repair category:

-Notes: None.
+Notes: Flues should ideally be swept and tested on an annual basis.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.